tjuzek/lhf/README.md

 ## Licence

 Our own code and data are licensed under a **CC BY-SA** licence.
+Some code was generated with the assistance of GitHub Copilot and is marked as such.
 External datasets and third-party resources retain their original licences.

 ### Contact